 The two ESOP Schemes viz.
-Hinduja Global Solutions Limited Employees Stock OptionsPlan 2008 and Hinduja Global Solutions Limited Employees Stock Options Plan 2011 were inoperation during the Financial Year 2015-16.
-These ESOP Schemesare in compliance with theprovisions of SEBI (Share Based Employee Benefits)
+Hinduja Global Solutions Limited Employees Stock OptionsPlan 2008 and Hinduja Global Solutions Limited Employees Stock Options Plan 2011 were inoperation during the Financial Year 2016-17.
+These ESOP Schemes are in compliance with theprovisions of SEBI (Share Based Employee Benefits)

 Regulations 2014.
 Particulars of aforesaid ESOP Schemes are available on theCompanys website http:// www.teamhgs.com/investors/other-reports.
 There were nochanges made to the aforesaid ESOP Schemes during the Financial Year 2016-17.

 Extract of Annual Return

-Related Party transactions
+Related Party Transactions

 There were no material changes and commitments affecting the financial position of theCompany between the end of the Financial Year and date of the Report.

-Policy on Directors appointment and Remuneration
+Policy on Directors Appointment and Remuneration

 Policy on Directors Appointment and Remuneration and other matters provided inSection 178(3) of the Companies Act 2013 have been disclosed in the Corporate GovernanceReport which forms part of this Report.

 Whistle Blower Policy

-Under the Whistle Blower Policy and Vigil Mechanism no complaints were received duringthe Financial Year 2015-16.
+Under the Whistle Blower Policy and Vigil Mechanism no complaints were received duringthe Financial Year 2016-17.

-Risk management Policy
+Risk Management Policy